Alicepinch/roots-cafe/README.md

 ## UX

 The UX goal for this website is to ensure the website is as clear as possible for users to get to all the information that they need.
 This will be achieved by a simple website structure with 3 separate pages with the two different User journeys as the main focus.
-These focus's will be, new customers who are looking for a new cafe to visit who stumble upon Roots Cafe and existing customers who want to get in contact/see whats new and view our menu.
+This will be; new customers who are looking for a new cafe to visit who stumble upon Roots Cafe, and existing customers who want to get in contact/see whats new and view our menu.

 ## User Stories: